gervasioartur/walletwise-api/docs/useCases/auth/signin/signin.md

     Then the response status should be 400
     And the response should contain "Password is required."

+## Scenario: Successful sign in with username  [✅]

+    Given the user payload with usernameOrEmail "any_user" and password "any_password" When I send a POST request to "api/signin"
+    Then the response status should be 200
+    And the response should contain access token

-## Scenario: Unexpected error during sign in with username or email [✅]
+## Scenario: Successful sign in with email [✅]

-    Given the user payload with usernameOrEmail "any_username" and password "any_password" When I send a POST request to "api/signin"
+    Given the user payload with usernameOrEmail "anyuser@email.com" and password "any_password" When I send a POST request to "api/signin"
-    And an unexpected error occurs
-    Then the response status should be 500
+    Then the response status should be 200
-    And the response should contain "An unexpected error occurred.
-Please try again later."
+    And the response should contain access token